 does not come into prolonged contact with harmful chemicals

 Dishwasher vs. Hand Washing

 Most stainless-steel cookware is dishwasher safe, however regular cleaning in the dishwasher can have some unwanted effects.
-Harsh detergents and excessive humidity can compromise the shiny surface, while other utensil and cutlery can leave scratches on the stainless-still surface.
+Harsh detergents and excessive humidity can compromise the shiny surface, while other utensils and cutlery can leave scratches on the stainless-still surface.
 To preserve the spotless shiny finish of your stainless-steel pan, hand washing is the way to go.